FA Women's National League Cup

-The Women's National League Cup is an annual English football cup competition, founded in 1991 by the Women's Football Association (WFA).
-It was renamed the FA Women's Premier League Cup from 1994 to 2018.
+The FA Women's National League Cup is an annual English football cup competition, founded in 1991 by the Women's Football Association (WFA).

 The first edition of the Cup included clubs from the 1991–92 WFA National League Premier Division and the winners were the second-tier Arsenal, who beat Millwall 1–0 with a goal by Naz Ball.
 The Football Association assumed the running of the competition in 1994–95.

 Clubs from league levels 1 and 2 competed in the Women's Premier League Cup tournament annually until 2009–10, with Arsenal the most frequent winners, in ten seasons.
 From 2011 onwards, the top-league teams played in the FA WSL's League Cup instead.
 Since 2011, the most successful clubs in the Premier/National League Cup have been Tottenham and Blackburn with two final victories each.

 The current Women's National League Cup is open to the 72 teams in the FA Women's National League – Northern and Southern divisions, plus the four regional Division One leagues.
 It is the women's football equivalent to the men's EFL Trophy of third- and fourth-tier teams, although the competitions are organised by different governing bodies.

+A change to the format of the competition from the 2025-26 season onwards has seen the entry of Professional Game Academy sides for the first time.

 Format

-The competitions format has changed having previously also included a preceding group stage prior to the knockout rounds.
+The competitions format has changed through the years, with some seasons having previously also included a preceding group stage prior to the knockout rounds.

 After the league restructuring of the Women's Premier League in 2015 up to 72 teams are eligible to participate.
 At first all teams are drawn against each other in the determining round.
 The winning teams then are drawn into either a preliminary round or directly into the first round of the cup.
 Thus 32 teams then play the first round.

 The losers of the determining round play a preliminary round and then a round of 32 onwards for the FA Women's National League Plate, first played out in 2015–16.

+The 2025–26 season saw a change to the format of the League Cup, with the introduction of a group stage and entry of Professional Game Academy sides for the first time.
+Teams were initially drawn into 22 groups of four teams, from which the 22 group winners and 10 best runners-up advanced to the Cup knockout stages.
+The other 12 runners-up, and 20 best third-placed teams advanced to the National League Plate knockout stages.
+From there, both the Cup and the Plate held four knockout rounds before the finals of each competition.